19hours/sg-statutes/Acts/Companies Act.md

 (2) The notice specifying the intention to propose the resolution to authorise a market purchase must —

-(a) specify the maximum number of shares or the maximum percentage of ordinary issued share capital authorised to be purchased or acquired;
+(a) specify the maximum number of shares or the maximum percentage of ordinary shares authorised to be purchased or acquired;

+[Act 36 of 2014 wef 01/07/2015]

 (b) determine the maximum price which may be paid for the shares;